hasOki/protractor_tutorial/README.md

 ##Tesing Using ES6
-Add this code in your spec files, to skip the precompile to es6 process when you want to use es6 in your protractor spec code:
+Add this code in your spec files, to skip the precompile to es6 process when you want to use es6 in your protractor spec code.
 ```javascript
 // compile the es6 if the require code comes from e2e folder
 var traceur = require('traceur');